elementalcollision/undivided_tiers/project.md

 - Integrate with Intel PMDK to leverage persistent memory and CXL memory types.
 - Provide a configurable tiering policy (e.g., LRU, size, access frequency).
 - Maintain compatibility with existing file-based storage.
+- [x] **Dynamic Policy Tuning:**
+    - The system now dynamically adjusts `promotion_threshold`, `demotion_threshold`, and `watermark` for each tier based on real-time feedback:
+        - `promotion_threshold` is adjusted based on hit rate.
+        - `demotion_threshold` is adjusted based on demotion/eviction rates and tier usage.
+        - `watermark` is adjusted based on tier usage relative to capacity.
+    - All adjustments are logged and exposed as Prometheus metrics for observability.
+- [x] **Expanded Dynamic Policy Tuning:**
+    - Implemented dynamic adjustment logic for `promotion_threshold`, `demotion_threshold`, and `watermark` in `TieredBackend`.
+    - Added Prometheus metrics and logging for all threshold and watermark changes.
+    - Updated code and documentation to reflect these new features.
+    - **Comprehensive tests** now validate dynamic adjustment of all thresholds and watermarks (see `tests/test_vua.py`).
+    - The `README.md` has been updated to highlight these features for users.

 ## Requirements
 - Support for pluggable storage backends (filesystem, PMDK, etc.).